matt-goldman/matt-goldman.github.io/_posts/2024-06-01-parallax-collection.md

 }
 ```

 This is fairly straightforward.
-It subclasses `CollectionView` and overrides the `OnScrolled` event handler.
+It subclasses `CollectionView` and overrides the `OnScrolled` method.
 Every time the `CollectionView` is scrolled, it will cast itself to `IVisualTreeElement` so that it can get the child views.
 Then, each of these is checked to see if it's an instance of `ParallaxItemView`, and if so, the `OnScrolled` method is called.

 That's all the shared functionality complete, so with that out the way, we can take a look at the platform specifics.

 ## Android

 In the `Platforms/Android` folder, create a folder called `Controls`, and in here, add the partial implementation of the `ParallaxItemView`.
-It's important to ensure it uses the same namespace:
+I've put mine in a file called `ParallaxItemView.Android.cs`, but it's important to ensure it uses the same class name and namespace:

 ```csharp
 using Microsoft.Maui.Handlers;